SarahV2/FSND-Capstone-Project-Games_Tracker/README.md

 ## Installation

 ### Prerequisites
-You'll need to have Flask and PostgreSQL installed on your machine prior proceesing with the rest of the installation process for this project.
+You'll need to have Flask and PostgreSQL installed on your machine prior proceeding with the rest of the installation process for this project.
 * To install Flask run the command: ```pip3 install flask```
 * Download and install <a href="https://www.postgresql.org/download/">PostgreSQL</a>